Unsteady Simulations:

 The number of participant is limited to 16

+In the workshop, we will learn how to interpretate results from an unsteady simulation.
+We will evaluate and compare the two types of turbulent stresses, i.e. the resolved stresses and the modelled stresses.
 The most important drawback/bottleneck of LES is the requirement to use very fine grid near walls.
 The grid must be fine in all directions, not only the wall-normal direction.
 Much of the research on LES is today focused in getting around this bottleneck.
 One approach is hybrid LES-RANS.
 In this method RANS is used near walls and LES is used in the remaining part of the domain.
-In the afternoon of Day 2 some hybrid LES-RANS methods (including the SAS model) will be presented and discussed.
+Day 2 some hybrid LES-RANS methods (including the SAS model) will be presented and discussed.

 upagain